A topic from the subject of Organic Chemistry in Chemistry.

 1. In a test tube, mix a few drops of the organic molecule with a few drops of sodium bicarbonate solution.

-2. Observe the bubbles: if bubbles form, indicating the release of carbon dioxide, the molecule contains a carboxylic acid group.
+2. Observe the bubbles: the evolution of carbon dioxide gas (effervescence) indicates the presence of a carboxylic acid group.

 5. Test for Amines